A Convergent ADMM Algorithm for Grain Boundary Energy Minimization: Numerical simulations

 Simulation results obtained by using our ADMM and comparisons with those by using the penalty method and the ALM are shown in Figure~\ref{fig:fig4}.
-These three numerical methods are examined by the evolutions of the objective function $\sum_{j=1}^6 f_j(\bm{u}_j)$ (Figure~\ref{fig:f}), the norm of the solution $ \|\bm{u}\|$ (Figure~\ref{fig:u}), and the norm of the residual of the constraint $ \|\sum_{j=1}^J A\bm{u}_j- \bm{c}\|$ (Figure~\ref{fig:r}) in the iteration processes.
+These three numerical methods are examined by the evolutions of the objective function $\sum_{j=1}^6 f_j(\bm{u}_j)$ (Figure~\ref{fig:f}), the norm of the solution $ \|\bm{u}\|$ (Figure~\ref{fig:u}), and the norm of the residual of the constraint $ \|\sum_{j=1}^J A\bm{u}_j- \bm{c}\|$ (Figure~\ref{fig:r}), and the norm of the Lagrangian multiplier $\|w\|$ (Figure~\ref{fig:w}) in the iteration processes.
 It can be seen that under the same stopping criterion, our ADMM stops much earlier than the penalty method and the ALM; see Figure~\ref{fig:f}.
 From Figure~\ref{fig:r}, when the algorithms stop, both the ADMM and the ALM reach the feasible region $ \{\bm{u}| \sum_{j=1}^J A\bm{u}_j= \bm{c}\}$ accurately, while the penalty method gives a solution with larger residual in the constraint and a noticeable deviation from the solutions as shown in Figure~\ref{fig:u}.
 In fact, the penalty method requires a much larger penalty parameter $\rho$ to achieve a solution that is as accurate as those given by the ADMM and the ALM.

 Hence, compared to the penalty method, our ADMM converges much faster and gives much more accurate solution that satisfies the constraint more accurately.
 Compared to the ALM, our ADMM can achieve a solution to the constrained minimization problem with same level of accuracy in much less iterations, and without the oscillations in the ALM.
 We also plot the norm of the Lagrangian multiplier $w$ during iteration processes of the ADMM and the ALM; see Figure~\ref{fig:w}.
-It can be seen that the Lagrangian multiplier is indeed bounded and converges, which is consistent with Assumption~\ref{assump}.
+It can be seen that the Lagrangian multiplier is indeed bounded and converges, which is consistent with the assumption of boundedness of multipliers.
+Moreover, we construct the matrix $P$ according to Proposition~\ref{pro:condition_for_w} and compute its spectral radius directly.
+The numerical result shows that

+which is consistent with the stability condition in Proposition~\ref{pro:condition_for_w}.
+This provides numerical evidence for the boundedness of the multiplier sequence and is in agreement with the convergence behavior observed in the experiments.